notusknot/dotfiles/README.md

 # Dotfiles

-These are my dotfiles.
-Feel free to look around, copy, or fork and modify.
+**These are not my main dotfiles.
+I currently use home-manager on NixOS to manage my configurations.
+The install script will work for most distros, and this repo will still be updated, but not as often as my main one.
+If you use home-manager and want my configuration, please visit the [main repo](https://github.com/notusknot/dotfiles-nix)**

  ## Table of Contents